bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 > To view common plugin configuration go to [Common Controls](../gateway-plugins/COMMON-CONFIG.md)

-> To learn about other available plugins, navigate to `Gateway > Plugins`.
+> To learn about other available plugins, navigate to `Gateway > Plugins` on the sidebar of this page.

 > **Declarative Config:** DecK is used to sync your configuration with Kong; see https://docs.konghq.com/deck/overview/ for more information.